Accessible Design Terminology

 Pocket doors – a pocket door is a sliding door that, when fully open, conceals itself into a space (or pocket) in the opposite wall.
 They are a great design feature when creating wheelchair accessible rooms because not only do they maximise space, they also make it much easier for wheelchair users to move around and open.

-Shower riser rail – this stylish shower rail has a dual purpose.
+Supportive shower riser rail – this stylish shower rail has a dual purpose.
 It allows the user to adjust the height of the shower head whilst also acting as a support rail providing up to 150kg of support.

 Thermostatic shower – a thermostatic shower valve mixes hot and cold water to keep it at a constant temperature to prevent scalding of sensitive skin.